hmrc/insolvent-vat-api/README.md

 ## Development Setup

-Run from the console using: `sbt run` (starts on port 7676 by default)
+Run from the console using: `sbt run` (starts on port 9676 by default)

-Start the service manager profile: `sm --start MTDFB_INSOLVENT_VAT`
+Start the service manager profile: `sm --start MTDFB_VAT`

 # Running tests
 ```